Child's Play 2: Plot

-Two years after the first film, the Play Pals Corporation, which produces the Good Guy dolls, recovers from the negative publicity and reassembles Chucky to reassure its stockholders that there was nothing actually wrong with the doll.
-During the process, a power surge electrocutes one of the assembly line workers.
-Mr. Sullivan, the executive of the company, orders his assistant Mattson to cover up the accident and dispose of Chucky, unaware that he has been revived.
+Two years after the death of Chucky where he was shot several times and burned to death, the Play Pals Corporation, manufacturer of the Good Guy doll line, is attempting to recover from the negative publicity surrounding the event.
+To reassure its stockholders that there was nothing actually wrong with the doll, they acquire Chucky's remains and reassemble him.
+During the process, a power surge fatally electrocutes one of the assembly line workers and Chucky is reanimated.
+Mr. Sullivan, the CEO of the company, orders his assistant Mattson to dispose of the doll.

-Meanwhile, Andy Barclay, now eight years old, has been in foster care ever since the murders, his mother having been institutionalized for backing up Andy's story about the killer doll.
-Andy goes to live with foster parents Phil and Joanne Simpson, who are also fostering Kyle, a cynical, street smart teenage girl.
-Chucky discovers Andy's whereabouts by using Mattson's car phone to call Grace Poole, the manager of Andy's foster center, before suffocating Mattson with a plastic bag.
+Meanwhile, Andy Barclay, now eight years old, has been in foster care ever since his mother, Karen Barclay, was institutionalized for backing up his claims that his doll was alive.
+Andy is brought in by foster parents Phil and Joanne Simpson, though Phil is apprehensive about Andy's needs.
+Andy later meets Kyle, a cynical, street-smart teenage girl the Simpsons are also fostering.
+Chucky discovers Andy's whereabouts by using Mattson's car phone to call Grace Poole, the manager of Andy's foster center, before threatening Mattson at gunpoint with a water squirt gun and suffocating him with a plastic bag.

-Chucky invades the home by destroying and burying another Good Guy doll called "Tommy" and replacing it with himself.
-Andy begins to bond with Kyle after the two are punished for an heirloom Chucky destroyed.
-That night, Chucky ties Andy to his bed and reveals himself, but Kyle enters the room before he can complete the voodoo chant to possess him.
-Kyle doesn't believe Andy's assertions about Chucky while Phil and Joanne blame Kyle and throw Chucky in the basement.
-Chucky realizes that he is becoming human after suffering a nosebleed.
+Chucky infiltrates the Simpson's home and takes the place of another Good Guy doll, "Tommy."
+He destroys the doll with an antique heirloom and buries it in the backyard.
+Andy begins to bond with Kyle after the two are punished for the heirloom Chucky destroyed.
+That night Chucky reveals himself to Andy, but Kyle enters the room before he can complete the voodoo chant to possess him.
+Kyle doesn't believe Andy's claim that Chucky is alive.
+Phil and Joanne barge into the room and blame Kyle for the chaos; Phil throws Chucky into the basement in frustration.
+Chucky realizes that his body is becoming human again as he suffers a nosebleed.

 The next day, Chucky secretly follows Andy to school and defaces his homework, resulting in Andy being assigned detention.
-Chucky kills Andy's teacher Miss Kettlewell by stabbing her with a pump and then beating her to death with a yardstick, but Andy manages to escape.
+Chucky kills Andy's teacher Mrs. Kettlewell by stabbing her with an air pump and then beating her with a yardstick, but Andy manages to escape.
 Andy tries to warn his foster parents about Chucky, but Phil refuses to believe him and considers returning him to the foster center.